 Current limit: 100 requests per minute per API key.

-Rate limit information is included in every API response via the following headers:
+Rate limit information is included in every API response via these headers:

 | Header | Description |